placekit/autocomplete-js/README.md

 | `countries` | JS client | `string[]?` | `undefined` | Limit results to given countries.
 Array of two-letter ISO country codes. |
 | `coordinates` | JS client | `string?` | `undefined` | Coordinates to search around.
 Automatically set when calling [`pka.requestGeolocation()`](#pkarequestGeolocation). |

 **Important**: the `countries` option is **required** at search time, but we like to keep it optional across all methods so developers remain free on when and how to define it.
+If you don't know ahead of time which country your users will search addresses in, consider using our package [TimeZones Countries](https://github.com/placekit/tzc).

 ### `pka.configure()`